ohata-toast/Push/zh/console-guide.md

 If it is not connected to the internet, due to various reasons, including phone being turned off, in the energy-saving mode, or in network grey area, both message receiving and event collecting are unavailable.
 4. When it fails to collect receiving events
-Even if a message has been receivied, it may not be properly collected depending on the OS or network environment when the receiving event is sent to server.
+Even if a message has been received, it may not be properly collected depending on the OS or network environment when the receiving event is sent to server.

 ### Log Message Delivery History